Migrating from Text Editors

 As mentioned, PyCharm looks beyond a file and instead looks at a project as a complete software solution.
 Not just the software that accompanies the project, but the related tasks as well.

 The project contains more than just these artifacts.
 In a project, you might have 3 files open in tabs, in a certain order.
 That information is saved in the project’s metadata, in a .idea subdirectory in the project’s root folder, Because of this, the next time you open the project, you will be restored to that configuration.
-This applies beyond configuration: PyCharm Save and revert changes as you edit, backed by a local history that can return the code to its previous states.
+This applies beyond configuration: PyCharm Work with source code as you edit, backed by a local history that can return the code to its previous states.
 PyCharm has a tremendous amount in its IDE that is part of the project’s configuration: Python settings, scenarios for running code, connection information for databases, and more.

 Your first project